iva2k/ionic3-feathers/README.md

 # TODO:

- * [UX] TodoDetailsPage Update button does not return to the list if entries are unchanged
  * [UX] close slide drawer upon transition to next view (so upon returning the drawer is closed).
  * Organize models (move from src/providers/todo/todo.ts to /src/models/)
  * forgot password